 Here is a list of movements that happen in the second-to-last step.

-- Dorsi-flex foot-plant starts if it hasn’t already
+- Dorsi-flex foot-plant should already be in-place

-- Hips and knees flex at the plant
+- Hips and knees flex at the plant to drop the COM

 - The second-to-last step is quick

 - A shorter stride than previous strides (ultimate step is even shorter)

 Please note in the video how the penultimate step matches the above description.
 Slowing the playback down to quarter speed is beneficial.
 Pay close attention because the movement happens very quickly, even at slow playback speed.